JustSomeGuy2000/Essence-Of-Creation/README.md

 - Finish writing the Roggen Lore Books
 - Figure out why the recipe generator keeps crashing
 - Essential Extractor fuels and sources
-- Make Essential Extractor model better (more contrast for the cobble lines, increase height of hotizontal separator band, fix single misplaced pixel on top)
+- Make Essential Extractor model better (more contrast for the cobble lines, increase height of horizontal separator band, fix single misplaced pixel on top)
 - Fix Essential Extractor datagen to use proper methods instead of the current cursed implementation
 - Make Blessing of Rye persist after death, instead of the current subpar implementation
 - Allow Scaffold Trunk and Seed to be climbed like ladders